 - Identify the positions most likely to be engaged in financial statement falsification.

-- Note the formula used to construct a balance sheet.
+- Specify the formula used to construct a balance sheet.

-- Note the components of the liquidity concept, including the sequencing.
+- Describe the components of the liquidity concept, including the sequencing.

 - Recognize the different types of analysis used to detect fraud.

-- Note the inter-relationships among accounts and the financial to non-financial comparisons that can be used to find instances of fraud.
+- Specify the inter-relationships among accounts and the financial to non-financial comparisons that can be used to find instances of fraud.

 - Recognize the methods available for reducing the perceived pressure on employees.